Over 60% of websites run on a CMS today, while many businesses still prefer custom-built sites for full control.

 A custom website offers numerous benefits, but it is essential to consider the potential drawbacks of this approach.
 The following points explain the drawbacks of a custom website:

-Higher Costs: Compared to pre-built templates or CMS platforms, creating a custom website requires more money upfront.
+Compared to pre-built templates or CMS platforms, creating a custom website requires more money upfront.
 Professionals with specialized training are needed to create custom websites, such as web developers and designers, who get paid more.

 Custom development often requires more time and resources, contributing to the overall higher cost of creating a custom website.

-Longer Development Time: Building custom websites requires more time than pre-built templates or content management systems (CMS).
+Building custom websites requires more time than pre-built templates or content management systems (CMS).
 This is so that they may be developed specifically to the demands and specifications of the business, which necessitates considerable planning, design iterations, and development phases.
-Writing new code from scratch throughout the custom development process can take a while, especially for intricate websites or functionalities.

-Need for Ongoing Maintenance: Custom websites need constant maintenance to guarantee optimum performance, security, and compatibility with developing technology.
+Custom websites need constant maintenance to guarantee optimum performance, security, and compatibility with developing technology.
 It includes frequent updates, feature upgrades, bug repairs, and security patches.
-Businesses must set aside resources and have a maintenance plan to maintain the current custom website and deal with any problems that may develop over time.

 CMS vs. Custom Websites: Which One Should You Choose?